farmachine/spyglass/replit.md

 - ✓ Created visual confidence badges: Green (80-100%), Yellow (50-79%), Red (1-49%) with "Confidence: X%" labels
 - ✓ Enhanced AI extraction to return proper null values instead of string "null" for missing data
 - ✓ Confidence system shows percentages only for extracted fields, hidden for empty/invalid fields
+- ✓ **PROJECT PUBLISHING SYSTEM**: Implemented organization-based project sharing functionality
+- ✓ Added Publishing tab with organization selection and publish/unpublish capabilities
+- ✓ Created project publishing database schema and API endpoints with proper authentication
+- ✓ **ROLE-BASED ACCESS CONTROL**: Implemented granular tab access restrictions
+- ✓ Users with 'user' role can only access Upload and Data tabs (cannot configure schema or rules)
+- ✓ Publishing tab restricted to admins of primary organization ('Internal') only
+- ✓ Admin users from external organizations can access Define Data and Knowledge/Rules but not Publishing

 **January 15, 2025**
 - ✓ Built complete project dashboard with CRUD operations